Sroberts03/Startup/README.md

 ###CSS Deliverable

-For this deliverable I added:
+For this deliverable I did the following.
+I checked the box [x] and added a description for things I completed.

-- **CSS Pages** 5 CSS files/templates added.
-I added a place holder for my later DB with player scores.
-I also added a place holder animation for the game.
+[x] Header, footer, and main content body - I did complete this part of the deliverable.
+[x] Navigation elements - I did complete this part of the deliverable.
+[x] Responsive to window resizing - I did complete this part of the deliverable.
+[x] Application elements - I did complete this part of the deliverable.
+[x] Application text content - I did complete this part of the deliverable.
+[x] Application images - I did complete this part of the deliverable.